MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #> 97535: MCID3112898895  20181 01 First-year        6       20233
 #> 97536: MCID3112898940  20181 01 First-year        6       20233
 ```

-## `add_data_sufficiency()`

-*Identifies rows to exclude due to insufficient data.*

-The data sufficiency criterion limits student records to those for which
-available data are sufficient to assess timely completion without biased
-counts of completers or non-completers.

 [`add_data_sufficiency()`](https://midfieldr.github.io/midfieldr/reference/add_data_sufficiency.md)
 adds a column that labels each row for inclusion or exclusion based on